 - Slow reflexes and responses

 Unfortunately, dependence on Xanax or Etizolam can develop fast too.
 Given that, they’re only suitable for short-term treatment for up to four weeks.
 Yet, people often lose control of their dosing as tolerance grows.
 People need more and more of the drug to get the same effect.
 Ultimately, you could do serious heart and liver damage or overdose.
 So, finding a Xanax or Etizolam addiction treatment program is vital.

 Differences Between Etizolam vs. Xanax

 In spite of similarities, Etizolam and Xanax are different drug types.
 To explain, Xanax is classified as a benzodiazepine like Valium.
 Conversely, Etizolam has a slightly different chemical makeup than thienodiazepine.
 Ergo, Etizolam has added properties that prevent seizures.
 Currently, Etizolam is illegal in the United States and not approved by the FDA.
-Whereas, doctors popularly prescribe Xanax as a Schedule IV drug.
+Whereas doctors popularly prescribe Xanax as a Schedule IV drug.

 Moreover, Etizolam is up to 10 times stronger than Xanax.
 Comparatively, Etizolam is only available in 0.25 to 1-milligram doses, while Xanax goes up to 3 milligrams.
-Frequently, patients taking Xanax can choose an extended release form.
+Frequently, patients taking Xanax can choose an extended-release form.
 Thus, the medicine lasts around 12 hours instead of the 5-7 hours for Etizolam.
 Plus, the availability of Etizolam and Xanax differs with the former not sold at pharmacies.

 Choose Anxiety Medicine Rehab at Crestview

 Have you started misusing Xanax or Etizolam?
-Then, Crestview Recovery wants to help regain control of your medication doses.
-Notably, our PNW rehab center in Portland excels at treating prescription drug addiction.
+Then, Crestview Recovery wants to help you regain control of your medication doses.
+Notably, our drug rehab center in Portland excels at treating prescription drug addiction.
 Provided that, we’re a top choice for clients seeking inpatient or outpatient care.
 Indeed, our master’s level therapists know the latest evidence-based methods to get you clean.
-We accept insurance based payments for all services, including:
+We accept insurance-based payments for all services, including: